Charles Rann Kennedy: Life

 Kennedy was born in Birmingham, son of Rann Kennedy, and the younger brother of Benjamin Hall Kennedy.
-He was educated at King Edward's School, Birmingham, Shrewsbury School and Trinity College, Cambridge, where he graduated as senior classic (1831) and was elected fellow.
+He was educated at King Edward's School, Birmingham, and Shrewsbury School.
+He studied classics at Trinity College, Cambridge, being made Pitt Scholar in 1830, and graduating as senior classic in 1831.
+Following graduation, he was elected fellow.
 He entered Lincoln's Inn, was called to the bar in 1835, became a barrister, and settled at Birmingham.
 From 1849 to 1856 he was professor of law at Queen's College, Birmingham (a predecessor college of Birmingham University).

 In his academic role, he advised the judge Lord Denman in the important parliamentary privilege case of Stockdale v.
 Hansard.
 As counsel to Mrs Swinfen, the plaintiff in the celebrated will case Swinfen v.
 Swinfen (1856), he brought an action for remuneration for professional services, but the verdict given in his favour at Warwick assizes was set aside by the court of Common Pleas, on the ground that a barrister could not sue for the recovery of his fees.